obsidian-html/obsidian-html.github.io/index_from_tags/md/Demonstrations/Implementing Call-outs.md

 > This is a quote block

 > [!cite]-
 > This is a cite block

-# Single line call-outs

-> [!warning] This is a warning. barba